 One example of my humanistic political naivete was the fact that I never dreamed Israel would dare legally annex East Jerusalem, characterize the measure by invoking a “city that is bound firmly together” (Psalms 122:3), and at the same time refrain from granting equal civil rights to one third of the residents of its “united” capital city, as is still the case today.

 Back to the Jewish street.
 Here is an insightful Israeli report on the war that makes clear how problematic victory was.
-The writer Hirsh Goodman is a South African who moved to Israel, lived on a kibbutz, and fought in the 1967 war.
+The writer Hirsh Goodman was a South African who moved to Israel, lived on a kibbutz, and fought in the 1967 war.
 His memoir is titled, Let Me Create A Paradise, God Said to Himself.
 In this passage, Goodman describes the mood of Israelis:

 The country’s prime minister was Levy Eshkol, a man so indecisive that a joke making the rounds had him being offered tea or coffee with his breakfast and him answering “katei”—